DannyKrendel/Dialogue-System-Demo/README.md

 # Dialogue System
- A simple Unity dialogue system made using Ink and DOTween.
+ A Unity demo project for my dialogue system using Ink and DOTween.